lcsm29/project-euler/README.md

 # Solutions for [Project Euler](https://projecteuler.net/)
 These are my solutions for [Project Euler problems](https://projecteuler.net/archives).
 I've listed many languages in the About section on the right.
 However, I can barely code in Python and absolutely nothing in any other language at this moment, since I've started coding about 2 months ago.
 Hence, that's more like a wishlist than an actual description, at least for now.

-All code in this repo is runnable, and gives you a comparison of the execution times of each implementation (overall execution times of each implementation for predetermined number of iterations, as well as min/avg/max of single run).
+All code in this repo is runnable, and gives you a comparison of the execution times of each implementation (overall execution times of each implementation for the predetermined number of iterations, as well as min/avg/max of single run).
 It is tested whether the solution provides a correct answer for the given variable, but may produce an error on different variable.
 I'm planning to add more testing.

 Main files on each folder (e.g. [main.py](https://github.com/lcsm29/project-euler/blob/main/py/main.py)) will run every function implemented on every problems I've solved so far.
 By default, each problem takes about a second to finish the entire iterations on my computer, so it'll take about a couple of minutes to run if I ever write the solutions for every problems.
-Right now, it takes 3 seconds.
+Right now, it takes 10 seconds.

 ## Current Progress
 | Languages                                                                      |     Progress      |